simonuwe/oracle-apex-json-item-display/docu/docu.md

 is required.

 ### Configuration in GUI
-When configuring the JSON-item-display-plugin, the output format can be defined by
-- **Fixed format**: The format string, configured in Page-designer
-- **Static schema**: A fixed schema, configured in Page-designer
-- **SQL-Query**: A schema, selected by a SQL-query
-- **Page-item**: The schema is located in a page item or an interactive-grid-column.

 #### In an Interactive-Grid

-1. Configure the Datasource for the interactive-grid with a coulmn containing the JSON-schema of the data-column (here **object_schema**)
+1. Configure the Datasource for the interactive-grid with a column containing the JSON-schema of the data-column (here **object_schema**)

 ![config](config-01.png)